benaepli/raft/doxygen/pages/main.md

 \mainpage Raft Consensus Library Documentation

-Welcome to the main documentation for the **Raft Consensus Library**.
+Welcome to the main documentation for this Raft implementation.

 This site contains both high-level project information and the detailed API reference.